 Exchange Server computer is down for maintenance.
 The MAPI provider failed."

 Exchange Dirty Shutdown Error: "ERROR: database was not shutdown cleanly (dirty shutdown )."

-Microsoft offers an Exchange mailbox repair tool called ESEUTIL to perform Exchange 2013 mailbox repair, Exchange 2010 mailbox repair as well as Exchange 2007 mailbox repair.
+Microsoft offers an Exchange mailbox repair tool called ESEUTIL to perform mailbox repair tasks in Exchange 2007, 2010, 2013, 2016, and 2019.

 The utility can be executed with a number of switches, each performing different functions.
 The current case of fixing database corruption lies within the scope of ESEUTIL repair mode (ESEUTIL /p).

 ESEUTIL /P databasefilename.edb